 What Personal Information We Might Need

-- Your gender, ethnicity, sexual orientation, disability, any language difficulties
+- special category data such as your gender, ethnicity, sexual orientation, disability, any language difficulties

 Why We Need This Information

 We require this information to ensure that we understand your needs and to provide you with a better service and in particular for the following reasons:

 - to be able to respond to your contact